testshallpass/react-native-simple-stepper/README.md

 ![screenshot](https://raw.github.com/devBrian/react-native-simple-stepper/master/screenshots/stepper.png)

-A super simple implementation of the classic UIStepper.
-Check out props below for customization.
+A super simple react-native implementation of the classic UIStepper from iOS.
+Check out the props below for customization.

 ### Demo
 ---